LeandroCarrizo/LeandroCarrizo/README.md

 ### Hi there 👋

+My name is Leandro and I am a civil engineer who is transitioning into a data scientist.
+I am currently pursuing a Bachelor's degree in Computer Science, which has allowed me to gain a deeper understanding of the field and develop new skills in areas such as programming, algorithms, and data structures.

+I bring extensive experience in conducting scientific research related to materials technology to the table.
+This experience has enabled me to develop transferable skills, such as the ability to analyze and interpret complex data sets, design experiments, and effectively communicate findings.

+In my free time, I enjoy playing the guitar, making music, and designing sound.
+These hobbies have taught me the importance of creativity, attention to detail, and collaboration, skills that I bring to my Work.

+.
 <!--
 **LeandroCarrizo/LeandroCarrizo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.